siddarthanath/Data-Science-Theory/README.md

 Every external resource I use to aid my work will be referenced clearly.*
 <br>
 <br>
 If you wish to use COMPLETE codes, images or written analyses, please email: sidnath01@hotmail.com and request for "Reference Permission", otherwise always reference this Github repository.
+I would greatly appreciate the acknowledgement!
 ## <ins>Repository Overview</ins>:
 This repository aims to give a deep understanding of machine learning and deep learning techniques.
 The key sections that will be tackled are:
 <br>